Nara1469/weather-app/README.md

 To view future weather conditions for that city, it is presented with a 5-day forecast that displays the date, an icon representation of weather conditions, the temperature, the wind speed, and the humidity.

 After the city name is searched it is saved in the search history as a button type.
 Also, the city name is stored at localStorage and cityArray for persistent data use.
-When the button is clicked on a city in the search history then it is presented again with current and future conditions for that city. /function showSearchedCityForecast()/
+When the button is clicked on a city in the search history then it is presented again with current and future conditions for that city. /"search-city" event listener/

 The UV index is presented with a color that indicates whether the conditions are safe (0 to 2 low), moderate (3 to 7), or severe (8 to 10+).
 The UV index scale is used according to the United States EPA guideline (Environmental Protection Agency). /function colorUvi()/